AntelopeLCA/user/user_guide/using_lca_data.md

 '''
 ```

-The resource's description shows that it provides access to all five READ-ONLY interfaces.
+The resource's description shows that it provides access to all five READ-ONLY interfaces: 'index', 'quantity', 'basic', 'background', 'exchange'.
 Note that the `get_blackbook_resources` command returns
 a *list* of resources, although in this case the list has only one entry.
 In general, many different resources may be required to implement
 the various interfaces.